LeetLLM

 • Character check: A general-text recipe can discard symbol-heavy extractions, while a code corpus needs a different recipe.

-• Sentence check: Few sentence terminators can signal a malformed prose extraction, but are unsuitable as a universal language or format rule.
+• Sentence check: Few sentence terminators can signal a malformed text extraction, but are unsuitable as a universal language or format rule.

 These heuristics usually run on general web text before the final data mix is assembled.
-Code corpora often use a parallel recipe, because symbol-heavy files that look low-quality to a web-text filter can still be very valuable for pre-training.
+Code corpora often use a parallel recipe, because symbol-heavy files that look low-quality to a web-text filter can still be high-signal pre-training data.

 After heuristic filtering, modern pipelines use classifiers trained to distinguish high-quality educational text from low-quality web chatter: